ChatGPT Project Context Bleeds From Old Chats: 6 Causes + Fix

 • Cut the Project to minimum: delete all Instructions + Files, keep one rule line, rerun — see if configs are fighting.

-• Switch Workspace: Personal → Team, run same prompt, see if workspace settings are leaking.
+• Switch workspace: Personal → Team, run the same prompt, see if workspace settings are leaking.

-• Fully rebuild the Project: create new, paste trimmed Instructions, don’t import old chat history.
+• Fully rebuild as a project-only Project: create new, paste trimmed Instructions, don’t import old chat history.

-• Package Memory list + Project Instructions + concrete leak screenshot, file a ticket at help.openai.com.
+• Package the saved-memory list + Project Instructions + a concrete leak screenshot and file a ticket at help.openai.com.

 Prevention

-• Audit Memory monthly; delete expired / one-off preferences.
+• Audit saved memories monthly; delete expired / one-off preferences.

 • Project Instructions = hard constraints + don’ts, never backstory.